Quick Facts + Frequently Asked Questions

 Sage has been in Albany since 1949.
 The School of Professional and Continuing Education is a degree completion program offered through the coeducational Sage College of Albany.
 Students are admitted with a minimum of 40 credits or an associate degree.
 The School of Professional and Continuing Education degrees and diplomas are conferred by Sage College of Albany, Albany, NY.
 The School of Professional and Continuing Education is an especially attractive choice for highly motivated students who work full-time week days while completing their education in evening, on-line and weekend classes.

-The School of Professional and Continuing Education offers bachelor's degrees in Accounting, Business Administration, Computer Information Systems, Interdisciplinary Studies, Liberal Studies, Nursing for RNs, Pre-Medical Studies, and Psychology.
-The Professional School also offers start-to-finish bachelor’s degrees in select professional areas such as Public Health, and offers a specialized bachelor’s program called the Achieve Degree for adults with high-functioning autism.
+The School of Professional and Continuing Education offers evening and weekend bachelor's degrees in Accounting, Business Administration, Interdisciplinary Studies, Nursing for RNs, Pre-Medical Studies, and Psychology.
+SPCE also offers start-to-finish bachelor’s degrees in select professional areas such as Public Health, and a wide array of fully online programming.

 You can transfer up to 66 credits from an accredited two-year institution and up to 90 credits from an accredited four-year institution (for a maximum total of 90 credits).
 For credits earned through traditional classroom work, evaluation is on a course-by-course basis for all work in which grades of C- or above have been earned.
 Transfer credit is carefully evaluated and brought in based on the student's declared major upon admission.
 Sage brings in only the transfer credits that will meet a specific major or degree requirement.
 For students starting a new major or career direction, they may find that not all of their previous college credits are accepted.